Factorization Regret mediates compositional generalization in latent space: Results

 \subsubsection{Naturalistic feedback is sufficient for learning interactions}

 Inspired by the V-JEPA 2-AC architecture \citep{Assran2025VJEPA2S}, we separate the problem into embedding and prediction.
-Our \textbf{Representation Classification Chains (RCC)} (\autoref{fig:embed}b) use a variational approach where modules bootstrap off each other without sharing gradients: a Classifier predicts state realizations from $\hat{Z}$, while a Generator maximizes the likelihood of observations conditioned on $\hat{Z}$ and $\hat{\mathbf{r}}$ (see \autoref{meth:exp2} for details).
-To train the Classifier we treat the goal belief as a policy.
-At the end of a trajectory we sample an action and use a cross-entropy-style loss to provide naturalistic feedback that is \textbf{sparse} (end-of-trajectory), \textbf{partial} (goal-state only), and \textbf{binary} (reward/punishment).
-Concurrently, the Generator network is trained via a self-supervised loss and the gradient flows from $\hat{Z}$ to $\hat{\mathcal{E}}$, teaching the embedding space to be useful for the Generator.
-Importantly, we define a subset of \textbf{testing states} which, during training, (i) never appear as goals and (ii) never co-occur in a context.
-Additionally, training contexts contain (at most) \textbf{one testing state}, while testing contexts contain \textbf{only testing states}.
-Because contextual belief is never evaluated during training, testing states' embeddings must be learned via their implicit relationships to training goals. \autoref{fig:embed}c illustrates the improvement in test accuracy, throughout training, at each step of inference, demonstrating that $\hat{\mathcal{E}}$ is indeed learnable from naturalistic feedback.
+Modules of our \textbf{Representation Classification Chains (RCCs)} (\autoref{fig:embed}b) bootstrap off each other without sharing gradients: a Classifier uses $\hat{Z}$ to predict realizations $\hat{\mathbf{r}}$, while a Generator uses $\hat{\mathbf{r}}$ to predict observations (see \autoref{meth:exp2}).
+To train the Classifier we treat the goal belief as a policy, sampling a single action and using a cross-entropy-style loss to provide feedback that is \textbf{sparse} (sampled at the end of the trajectory), \textbf{partial} (goal-variable only), and \textbf{binary} (reward/punishment).
+Concurrently, the Generator network is trained via a self-supervised loss.
+Its gradient flows from $\hat{Z}$ to $\hat{\mathcal{E}}$, teaching the embedding space to be useful for prediction.
+Testing episode accuracy throughout training in \autoref{fig:embed}c illustrates that $\hat{\mathcal{E}}$ is learnable from naturalistic feedback.